Features Introduced in October 2021

 The 21-08 Prisma Cloud Compute Console and Defender images are scanned for Security Content Automation Protocol (

 SCAP) compliance.
 The process is based on the U.S. Air Force’s Platform 1 "Repo One" OpenSCAP scan, and we compare our scan results to IronBank’s latest approved UBI8-minimal scan findings and address or justify any discrepancies.
-Review the Prisma Cloud Compute DISA STIG scan findings.
+Review the Prisma Cloud Compute DISA STIG compliance checks.

 Changes in Existing Behavior